square/eslint-plugin-square/docs/rules/require-await-function.md

 ## Rule Details

-This lint rule requires that specified functions be called with the `async` keyword.
+This lint rule requires that specified functions be called with the `await` keyword.
 The benefits of this include:

 * Ensure code runs in the right (deterministic) order
 * Promote cleaner code by reducing unwieldy promise chain usage
 * Enforce a consistent way of calling/chaining asynchronous functions

+Note: this rule does not require using `await` in return statements or when nested inside other function calls.

 ## Examples